The city of bridges

-- Porto was year 1996 named a World Heritage by UNESCO
+- Year 1996 named a World Heritage by UNESCO.

-- As many as 6 bridegs connects Porto with Vila Nova de Gaia
+- As many as 6 bridges connects Porto with Vila Nova de Gaia.